PeterTaylorTX/PTX-SpaceEngineers-Twitch-Integration/README.md

 # In Game Usage
 ## Text Panel
 ### Setup
-Add "ptx-twitch" to the name of a text panel.
+Add "ptx-twitch" to the name of a Text Panel.
-The Panel will update with a list of options
+The panel will update with a list of options
 Enter the desired options into the "Custom Data" for the Text Panel

 ### Options